subsevenx/jekyll-subseven.io/README.md

 This site is built around my workflows: PHP, Apache, Millennial irony, and CDNs.
 I'm still actively developing the site and things will change as I continue to learn and implement new things.
 If you plan on using, please note that there's a lot of cleanup needed.
 Namely: analytics code, images, recaptcha, etc.

 ## Features
+* Custom import filter to link CSS/JS assets and resize images on-the-fly via [weserv.nl](https://images.weserv.nl/).
+This was written from an e-commerce site I was working on where image sizes vary quite a bit.
+Documentation [here](DOCUMENTATION.MD)
 * Easily extensible sidebar that features latest posts, tags, and categories.
 Can be dis/enabled via front matter.
 Supports conditional checks if no blog posts/tags/categories exist.
 * Tags/Archive explorer page in Liquid.
 * Self-updating sitemap.
 Respects indexability of pages.